abelsquidhead/MobileDevOpsWithMSStack/README.md

     <img src="media/2017-04-07_14-06-57.png" width="640"/>

     >**Talking Point**: The build takes a while to run, so let's look at a build that's already been run.
 Here is the build report.
-As you can see, our build was successful, we can see all work items associated to this build as well as who made what changes to the code and why.
+This was a successful build and in the report, we can see all work items associated to this build as well as who made what changes to the code and why.
 We also see we sent our app to Xamarin test cloud where all 20 tests that we ran passed on all the devices that we are testing against.
 Of course, we can download all log files, download all build artifacts and see code coverage as well as see what environments this build has been deployed to.

 16. Click on Tab 3